hoai97nam/telegram_bot/README.md

 - For running simultaneously in addding member from group file with .BAT will help to do that.

+- 🌎 Change proxy when create new session help avoid banning from telegram, free proxies found [here](https://mtproto-proxy.fun/), code will be update later.

 #### 📚📂 Packages/Libraries:
 Install Python on your device (Window in my OS)